-You should spend 28 hours for each EC (672 hours for a 24 EC internship: nearly 17 weeks of 40 hours).
+You should spend 28 hr for each ECTS (672 hr for a 24 ECTS internship: 16 weeks of 42 hr, or 17 weeks of 40 hr).
 We expect you to work a fulltime workweek at the internship provider, according to their working times.
-You should budget the time spent on research and reflection reports into the amount of time you have for internship each week.
-If you work less than fulltime at your internship provider, your internship duration should be extended to get the corresponding number of credits.
-Finally, you should be officially registered as a Wageningen University MSc student.
-You can discuss taking days off with your host and WUR-supervisor as this differs per student, per time period and per host organisation.
+The workweek at an internship provider is mostly shorter than 42 hr, which means that you can use the extra hours to work on your internship report.
+If you work less than fulltime at your internship provider, your internship duration should be extended proportionally.